exorde-labs/TestnetProtocol/docs/DataSpotting.md

 get all Output Batch IPFS Files (hashes),between batch indices A and B (a < B)
   @param _DataBatchId_a ID of the starting batch
   @param _DataBatchId_b ID of the ending batch (included)
+  @return array of Batch File ID between index A and B (excluded), example getBatchsFilesByID(0,10) -> 0,9

 ### getDataByID